Compressor Overheating Troubleshooting | Air Conditioner Repair

 Compressor Overheating Troubleshooting Additional Testing

 Both hermetic and semi-hermetic compressors are difficult to troubleshoot sometimes and many times the problem is external to the compressor or a result of poor installation skills by the installation technician if the compressor was recently replaced or it is a split system where the system was evacuated by an HVAC technician.
-It is recommended when any type of refrigeration system is put into service that a refrigeration triple evacuation be performed to ensure all moisture is removed from the system.
+It is recommended when any type of refrigeration system is put into service that a refrigeration triple evacuation is performed to ensure all moisture is removed from the system.
 Moisture leads to bad windings in the compressor and can be a cause of overheating.
 The only real way to tell if the windings are healthy is to use a megaohmmeter or a megger to test the windings to make sure they are not damaged from moisture in the system.
 You can also test the refrigerant with a basic acid test available at most supply houses.

 Compressor Overheating Troubleshooting Conclusion